AI-in-Cardiovascular-Medicine/AAOCA/README.md

 ```
 Expected output is in `samples_output/mean_prediction.csv`

+**Note:**
-Note: Rounded up to 3 places.
+- Rounded up to 3 places.
+- Due to differences in docker and cuda versions, you may get very slightly different outputs on the web-application, which does not affect the final results.

 img_path | prediction | cut-off label | true label |
 ---|------------|---------------|---------------|